IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 In summary, our project aims to solve the problem of idealistic task planning by providing users with a personalized and optimized schedule based on their activity history.
 Current planners often fail to account for the rest and transitions between tasks, causing additional stress and lowered motivation when plans are disrupted.

-Our chatbot in Telegram allows users to add, modify, and delete tasks while marking their completion.
+Our chatbot in Telegram allows users to add and delete tasks while marking their completion.
 The innovative feature of our product is the ability to generate a more objective schedule by analyzing the user's activity history.
 This personalized approach sets us apart from existing competitors.

 By using our solution, users can avoid the mistakes and unrealistic expectations often associated with manual planning.
 This saves them time and eliminates the worry of failed plans, which ultimately contributes to better well-being.